 Given the high cost of rent in Berkeley, many students choose to live with roommates.
 In the event that you need to find a roommate, Cal Rentals has a roommate-searching tool where you can send messages to people who are also looking for roommates.
 In addition, there are a number of community-created groups and posting boards on Facebook, which allow current and incoming students to list their housing preferences and contact information to find a potential roommate.
 Graduate Student Housing Facebook Group | CAL Housing, Sublets, & Roommates Facebook Group | Berkeley Off-Campus Housing Facebook Group

 Need Temporary Housing?

 While conducting your housing search, you may need a short-term place to land when you arrive in Berkeley.
 The Berkeley International Office (BIO) has compiled a list of some inexpensive places close to campus; if you mention that you are affiliated with UC Berkeley, you may be eligible for a discount.
 Airbnb and VRBO (Vacation Rentals By Owner) are popular websites that allow people to rent accommodation from local hosts.

 The Berkeley International Office (BIO) has two webinars on finding housing in Berkeley.

-— Written by Leo Zou, Updated in 2015 by Melissa Hellmann, Updated in 2016 by Larissa Charnsangavej
+— Written by Leo Zou, Updated in 2015 by Melissa Hellmann, Updated in 2016 and 2017 by Larissa Charnsangavej